-Only a few readily available components are necessary for this project (click the links within the parts list for suppliers):
+Just a few readily available components are necessary for this project (click the links within the parts list for suppliers):

-Rechargeable batteries - AA or AAA sized. £1-2 each.
+Rechargeable batteries – AA NiMH or AAA NiMH cells. £1-2 each.

 Building a Solar Battery Charger